 5. When You Love Someone Unconditionally, You Let The Little Things Go

-Everyone argues at some point.
+Everyone in a relationship fights at some point.
 That's just how most relationships are.
 But when you love your partner unconditionally, you try to argue effectively.
 "You realize it is not important to be right or win the argument," Rappaport says.
 "You work toward resolving things amicably, even if that just means you agree to disagree."
 You're more likely to listen more and comment less.
-When you're in love with someone, fights can have a way of making you see your partner in a different way.
+When you're in love with someone, fights with your partner can have a way of making you see your partner in a different way.
 Sometimes, that can cause your happy-in-love feelings to fade.

 6. When You Love Someone Unconditionally, You Take Responsibility For Your Actions